 Jessica has stepped out in faith and trust in her God, and has seen Him do wonders in the lives of so many children.

 She is currently pursuing a Bachelor’s in Social Work at Northern Arizona University.

-JASON & CHARLOTTE BAKER,
+JASON & CHARLOTTE BAKER

 Jason and Charlotte Baker grew up in Louisville Kentucky.
 They were married in June of 1996.
 Their children are Seth, Danielle and Tyra.
 Seth was born to them in 1997 and Danielle was born to them in 2001.
 Jason worked as electronic technician in Kentucky, and Charlotte as a homemaker/home schooler for their children.

-Tyra was placed at Naomi in October of 2010 with the Bakers getting guardianship of her shortly after.
+Tyra was placed at NAOMI in October of 2010 with the Baker’s getting guardianship of her shortly after.
 They were able to make her part of their family permanently June 8, 2012.

-Kendra Marie Jenkins was born and raised in Cincinnati Ohio.
+Kendra Marie Jenkins was born and raised in Cincinnati, Ohio.
 She’s had a passion for serving and embracing others since she was a child.
 Though she grew up in church, she didn’t develop a serious relationship with Jesus Christ until so she got older.
-She and three of her siblings being on the autism spectrum, she has experienced firsthand what high risk and special needs children go through.
+She and three of her siblings are on the autism spectrum, she has experienced firsthand what high risk and special needs children go through.

-Less than a year later her time in Phoenix was coming to an end, she contacted Genevieve and asked for a position.
+Less than a year later, her time in Phoenix was coming to an end, she contacted Genevieve and asked for a position.
 Packing what little stuff she had, Kendra rode with a friend to NAOMI house in December 2017 and she’s been here ever since.